jparrill/hypershift-disconnected/docs/content/Dual/mgmt-cluster/network.md

 Where:

-- `-c` remarks the CIDR used for that network
+- `-c` specifies the CIDR used for that network.
-- `-P dhcp=false` configures the network to disable the DHCP, this will be done by the dnsmasq we've configured before.
+- `-P dhcp=false` configures the network to disable DHCP, which will be handled by the previously configured dnsmasq.
-- `-P dns=false` configures the network to disable the DNS, this will be done by the dnsmasq we've configured before.
+- `-P dns=false` configures the network to disable DNS, which will also be handled by the dnsmasq.
 - `--domain` sets the domain to search into.
-- `ipv6` is the name of the network that will be created.
+- `dual` is the name of the network that will be created.

-This is how looks like the network once created:
+This is what the network will look like once created:

 ```
 [root@hypershiftbm ~]# kcli list network